 The Company is exposed to risks associated with extending credit to customers related to the sale of products.
 The Company does not require collateral to secure amounts due from its customers.
-At September 30, 2022, approximately 86% of all of the Company's revenue was generated from a single customer in the United States.
+For the three months ended June 30, 2023 and 2022, approximately 84% and 86%, respectively, of all of the Company's revenue was generated from a single customer in the United States.
+For the six months ended June 30, 2023 and 2022, approximately 83% and 90%, respectively, of all of the Company's revenue was generated from a single customer in the United States.
+As of June 30, 2023 and December 31, 2022, approximately 80% and 78%, respectively, of the Company's accounts receivable was outstanding from a single customer in the United States.